sbb-design-systems/sbb-angular/src/angular/menu/menu.md

 ### Nested menu

-Material supports the ability for an `sbb-menu-item` to open a sub-menu.
+Sbb Angular supports the ability for an `sbb-menu-item` to open a sub-menu.
 To do so, you have to define your root menu and sub-menus, in addition to setting the `[sbbMenuTriggerFor]` on the `sbb-menu-item` that should trigger the sub-menu: